aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3b_Advanced_VPC_Networking/VPC_Endpoints.md

     * Regional.
   * **Interface endpoints:**
     * Support majority of AWS services.
-      * Anything not S3 and DynamoDB
+      * Anything not S3 and DynamoDB.
-    * Not highly available by default
+    * Not highly available by default.
       * Add one endpoint, to one subnet, per AZ used in the VPC.
-    * Network access controlled via SGs
+    * Network access controlled via SGs.
     * Also support endpoint policies - What can be done with the endpoint.
     * Use DNS.
     * Can use private DNS to resolve to the public DNS name.